CodeYourFuture/syllabus/docs/git/homework.md

 3) Leave comments on any of the questions you think they have got wrong.
 Not sure if their answer is right?
 Ask them to check it and confirm.
 4) Add a label that says "reviewed"

+To add a label, click "Labels" on the right hand side of the page.

 You should do this for **at least** two pull requests.

 Note sure on the answer see here: https://github.com/CodeYourFuture/GitHomeworkFixErrors/pull/1